Krule6/BO2-EE-RESOURCES/README.md

 # BO2 EE Resources & Solvers

-A collection of interactive solvers & resources for Call of Duty: Black Ops II - Zombies Easter Eggs.
+A collection of interactive solvers & resources for Call of Duty: Black Ops II - Zombies Easter Eggs

 ## Website link

 https://krule6.github.io/BO2-EE-Resources/

-## Resources & Solvers
+# Resources & Solvers

 ### Tranzit - Map & Portal Destinations

-- A visual map of tranzit with all locations for the mystery box, teleports, site locations, perk machines etc.
+- A visual map of tranzit with all locations for the mystery box, teleports, site locations, perk machines etc

 - Features a hover function that shows the in game teleport locations to help players navigate through the map